KubaTaba1uga/c_lists/README.md

 8. [License](#License)

 ## Why?

-Simple and leightwight library for lists datastructures, no dependencies, C99 compliant, cross platform (Windows/Linux/MacOs).

 Library can be used as any other C data structure library, by compiling with default settings.
 ```
 gcc -c src/arl_list.c -I include/ -o arl_list_lib.o
 ```

-This is basic scenario where list's genericness is done by treating elements as of `void *` type.
+This is basic scenario where list's genericness is done by treating it's elements as of `void *` type.

 It's fine for some cases, but not for all of them.
 This lib wants to fill a gap in exactly `not all of them` space. <br>
 Let's imagine that You would like to use a list for `char` type, to create kind of dynamic string. <br>